arazaki/firebase-cloud-functions-api/README.md

 - Go to `cd functions` and run `npm install` to install firebase api dependencies.
 Run `npm run serve`.
 It will start to serve the API endpoints.

 ### 4. Cloud functions first deploy

-## Github Actions

-In order to use github actions, it is necessary to:

-- Create secret keys:
-  - FIREBASE_TOKEN
-  -

-To create FIREBASE_TOKEN key, run `firebase login:ci` on your terminal.